-The next significant step in the evolution of these gaffed decks occurred the early twentieth century, with the Svengali Deck.
+The next significant step in the evolution of these gaffed decks, the Svengali Deck, occurred two years after the appearance of Lyman's variation on the ancient color-changing deck.
 There has been controversy over who invented the Svengali Deck, W. D. LeRoy or Burling Hull.
 T. A. Waters and Sam Sharpe both credit LeRoy; see Waters's The Encyclopedia of Magic and Magicians, 1988, p.
 323, and Sharpe's The Magic Circular, Vol. 53 No. 593, Feb.
 1959, p.
 80. Bart Whaley and Jean Hugard both credit Hull; see Whaley's Who's Who In Magic, 1990, p.
 288, and Hugard's Encyclopedia of Card Tricks, 1937, p.
 245.

 John Booth, in Linking Ring, Vol. 70 No. 7, July 1990, p.
 59, wrote, “Among his [Hull's] creations during this period was a deck he called 'Improved Cards Mysterious.'
 Apparently it passed into the hands of the Boston magic dealer, W. D LeRoy.
 Seeing its possibilities, LeRoy marketed it in 1909 under the title of 'Svengali Deck,' a name suggested by an employee of his, Herman Hanson, who would later attain fame as a vaudeville magician and Thurston's stage manager….
 As a 19-year-old lad, on the ninth of March 1909 the trick deck was recorded in the Office of the Register of Copyrights, Washington, D.C., as 'Improved Cards Mysterious,' Class A. XXc.
 No. 233032, the 'rights' going to Burling Hull, Brooklyn, New York.
 He was only 15 when he invented this many-purposed deck.”